SimonaSecomandi/SIBE-summer-school-2025-Pangenome-graphs-and-their-applications-in-biodiversity-genomics/2_bTaeGut_pangenome/README.md

-These are the outputs of the Minirgraph-Catus pipeline.
+This folder contains the outputs of the Minigraph-Catus pipeline.
 Some had to be compressed to be able to upload them on GitHub.

 If you are cloning this repository and using these pre-generated files, please decompress the following files: